LeanneCodes/4hair-salon/README.md

 ## Credits

 * Code
-  * StackOverflow for the dictonary
+  * StackOverflow for the dictionary
   * W3Schools for zipping the sales and booking data
 * Acknowledgements
   * My mentor Rahul for his ongoing support and feedback